robinhood/faust/docs/userguide/tasks.rst

 Your workers may have an arbitrary number of views, and it's up to you what they provide.
 Just like other web apps they can communicate with Redis, SQL databases, and so on.
+Anything you want, really, and it's executing in an asynchronous event loop.

 You can decide to develop your web app directly in the Faust workers, or you may choose to keep your regular web server separate from your Faust workers.

-The choice is yours, but you can unquestionably create complex systems quickly, just by putting everything in a single Faust app.
+You can create complex systems quickly, just by putting everything in a single Faust app.

 HTTP Verbs: ``GET``/``POST``/``PUT``/``DELETE``
 ===============================================